ant-design/ant-design/components/config-provider/demo/direction.md

 Components which support rtl direction are listed here, you can toggle the direction in the demo.

-**Note:** `ConfigProvider: direction` just affects direction of the ant-design componenents, you should wrap your elements or form with `.rtl | .ltr` class to change direction of other elements.

 ```jsx
 import {
   Input,